Adaptive non-intrusive reconstruction of solutions to high-dimensional parametric PDEs: Numerical experiments

 An approximation $\kappa_{N,s}$ of the lognormal coefficient field is computed via the Galerkin projection described in Section~\ref{sec:discretization:diff_coeff}.
 In particular, we employ a scaling trick to account for numerical instabilities caused by the global polynomial approximation of an exponential function.
 We choose a scaling $t\in\mathbb{N}$ and construct an approximation $\kappa_{N,s,t} \approx \exp(2^{-t}(\gamma-\gamma_0))$ via the Galerkin approach.
 The diffusion coefficient $\kappa_{N,s}$ can then be recovered by squaring $\kappa_{N,s,t}$ $t$ times.
 For a detailed description of the process we refer to the algorithms in~\cite{EFHT21}.

-As scaling constant we choose $t=4$ and round $\kappa_{N,s,t}$ to a precision of $10^{-6}$ and project the stochastic components onto Hermite polynomials of uniform maximum degree $10$ in each squaring step to reduce storage requirements.
+As scaling constant we choose $t=4$ and round $\kappa_{N,s,t}$ to a precision of $10^{-6}$ and project the stochastic space of each mode onto Hermite polynomials up to degree $10$ in each squaring step to reduce storage requirements.
 The ALS algorithm computing the approximation $\kappa_{N,s,t}$ has a termination threshold of $10^{-8}$ that needs to be reached in the Frobenius norm of the difference of two successive iteration results.
 This results in a relative approximation error $\varepsilon_{\kappa}^\infty(\kappa_{N,s})<10^{-4}$, which is at least one order of magnitude smaller then that of the solution $u_{N,r,n}$ in all experiments.

 We also note that the exact TT representation of $\gamma$ has uniform ranks $s=L+1$, which results in large storage requirements throughout the computations.
 Such large representation ranks are, however, not necessary for a sufficient numerical treatment, since the ranks decrease drastically upon rounding $\gamma$ to machine precision.
-Reducing the ranks of $\gamma$ crucially decreases the required memory of both the estimator contributions and the operator $A$ in~\eqref{eq:discretization:expTT_Galerkin_system}, which is a limiting factor otherwise.
+Reducing the ranks of $\gamma$ crucially decreases the required memory of both the estimator contributions and the Galerkin operator assembled during the \texttt{ExpTT} algorithm~\cite{EigelFarchmin2021expTT}, which is a limiting factor otherwise.
 A detailed investigation of the approximation quality and representation ranks of $\kappa_{N,s}$ can be found in~\cite{EFHT21}.